-- Include scholars from academic fields in addition to art and design history, and from places beyond Chicago and the US; and
+- Include individuals who bring knowledge from beyond the art and design history fields, and from places beyond Chicago and the United States; and

-The foundation welcomes applications for convenings designed to lead to the development of future projects, such as publications or digital humanities projects.
-Note: Organizations seeking funding for convenings related to planning Art Design Chicago 2024 exhibitions should apply for an Art Design Chicago Exhibition Research & Development Grant.
+The Terra Foundation welcomes convenings that are designed to lead to the development of future projects, such as publications or digital humanities projects.

-The foundation has a preference for programs that take place in the Chicago metropolitan area and that are free of charge.
+The Terra Foundation has a preference for programs that take place in the Chicago metropolitan area and that are free of charge.

 Summer 2021 Awards

 Summer 2022 Awards

 If the foundation responds to a letter of inquiry by requesting a proposal, the organization applying for a grant will be expected to complete an application.
 See “How to Apply” below.

 The Terra Foundation only accepts proposals from institutions with United States 501(c)(3) status, and does not make grants to individuals.
 The Terra Foundation does not accept proposals for: